 Newborn Health Questions?
 Our Chapel Hill Pediatricians Listen & Answer

 Throughout your years as a parent, remember that children of all ages have their own individual personalities and behavior patterns.
-Babies enter this world with their own unique temperament, and comparing your infant’s development with that of other like-aged child can be concerning as easily as it can be reassuring.
+Babies enter this world with their own unique temperament, and comparing your infant’s development with that of other like-aged children can be concerning as easily as it can be reassuring.
 We can help you get the answers and information you need to have peace of mind that comes with knowing your baby is receiving the right medical care.

 As questions arise, please know that members of Chapel Hill Pediatrics and Adolescents look forward to discussing them with you.
 We can help you wade through what may feel like piles of information to find the right solution for your newborn, family and circumstances.
 Our advice nurses can quickly answer your questions and point you to helpful patient resources and information.
-We also host a complimentary new parent group to offer support and parenting help through the first years of a child’s life.